Jacqueline Cochran: Contributions to aviation

 Known by her friends as "Jackie", and maintaining the Cochran name, she was one of three women to compete in the MacRobertson Air Race in 1934.
 In 1937, she was the only woman to compete in the Bendix race and worked with Amelia Earhart to open the race to women.
 That year, she also set a new women's world speed record.
 By 1938, she was considered the best female pilot in the United States.
 She had won the Bendix and set a new transcontinental speed record as well as altitude records.
 Cochran was the first woman to fly a bomber across the Atlantic.
 She won five Harmon Trophies.
-Sometimes called the "Speed Queen", at the time of her death, no other pilot held more speed, distance, or altitude records in aviation history than Cochran.
+Sometimes called the "Speed Queen", at the time of her death she held more speed, distance, or altitude records in aviation history than any other pilot.

 Ninety-Nines

 Cochran was a friend of Amelia Earhart.
 Although she was not a founding member of the Ninety-Nines, she was one of their most influential members.
-She was president of the Ninety-Nines from 1941-1943, and was instrumental in ensuring that women pilots would be able to participate in the newly-founded Civil Air Patrol as well as the WASP.
+She was president of the Ninety-Nines from 1941 to 1943, and was instrumental in ensuring that women pilots would be able to participate in the newly-founded Civil Air Patrol as well as the WASP.
 In her monthly editorials for the Ninety-Nines Newsletter, she exhorted members to join the CAP or the WASP, and to do what they could to help the war effort.